gonzaq94/GAN-chaotic-systems/README.md

 Evaluation

-1) Fin evaluation metrics that are specific for chaotic systems.
+1) Find evaluation metrics that are specific for chaotic systems.